zopefoundation/fanstatic/doc/development.rst

  $ python bootstrap.py -d
  $ bin/buildout

 This uses Buildout_.
+The buildout process will download and install all dependencies for Fanstatic, including development tools.

-Don't worry, that's all you need to know to get going.
-The ``-d`` option is to use Distribute_ instead of Setuptools_ and is optional.
-The buildout process will download and install all dependencies for Fanstatic.
+Don't worry, that's all you need to know about buildout to get going -- you only need to run ``bin/buildout`` again if something changes in Fanstatic's ``buildout.cfg`` or ``setup.py``.

+The ``-d`` option is to instruct buildout to use Distribute_ instead of Setuptools_ and is optional.

 .. _Buildout: http://buildout.org